-Information for HIV positive patients using our services at MTW NHS Trust
+Information for HIV positive patients using our services

 We offer HIV outpatient services at Maidstone Hospital and Gravesend Community Hospital.